unspecifier/quizzler/src/markdown/nha-modules.md

 ‘The ICD-10-CM code 211.3 identifies an encounter for screening for infections with a predominantly sexual mode of transmission.
 The Excludes2 note states 211.4 is for HIV testing.

-© 211.4 Encounter for screening for human immuno
+- ✅ 211.4 Encounter for screening for human immuno

-CORRECT are

 ‘The ICD-10-CM code 211.4 identifies an encounter for screening for HIV.